 Speakers for meetings and events are another service ICA offers local agricultural and civic organizations (when available).

 Annual Convention and Trade Show

 Independent Cattlemen’s Association annually sponsors an informative and entertaining convention each summer.
 The convention features excellent speakers on a variety of educational topics important to cattlemen.
 An outstanding trade show features vendors offering the latest products and services available to the beef industry.
-The 2016 convention and trade show will be held June 22-24 in Kerrville, TX at the Inn of the Hills.
+The 2017 Convention and Trade Show will be held June 21-23 in San Marcos, TX at the Embassy Suites.

 Obviously, there are many benefits to being a member of the Independent Cattlemen’s Association.
 ICA needs cattlemen, cattlewomen, and others involved or even interested in the cattle industry to continue to make this association an effective state cattle organization.
 Please join us in this effort and become a member of the Independent Cattlemen’s Association today.

 If you believe in our efforts and would like to become a corporate sponsor of the Independent Cattlemen’s Association of Texas, please contact the ICA state office.